codahale/veil-go/README.md

 the challenger encrypt the same value twice, then offering to choose between the static ciphertext and any other ciphertext -- but both accidental and adversarial nonce-misuse is a concern.

-Instead, Veil composes deterministic components -- a KEM, a streaming AEAD, a digital signature -- around a single, probabilistic value: a symmetric data encryption key (DEK).
-As long as a sender can manage 256 bits of unpredictability per message, Veil is `IND-CCA2` as a system.
+Instead, Veil composes deterministic components -- a KEM and a streaming AEAD -- around a single, probabilistic value: a symmetric data encryption key (DEK).
+As long as a sender can manage 256 bits of unpredictability per message, Veil is `IND-CCA2` as a system, with keys long enough to provide adequate security even in the multi-user model.

 Where challenge values are required -- an ephemeral scalar for Diffie-Hellman or Schorr -- they are derived from both the unique message and the sender's private key, to preserve unforgability